 Graduate Business Schools in Minnesota

-To complement their baccalaureate studies, many students choose to obtain graduate-level business degrees (usually MBAs) and the state of Minnesota currently has seven schools offering accredited graduate business degrees.
-The average cost of a graduate business degree in Minnesota is $37,610, but there’s a wide range of affordability: Minnesota State University Moorhead MBA costs just $14,564, while a graduate degree in business from University of Minnesota will set you back $74,968.
+To complement their baccalaureate studies, many students choose to obtain graduate-level business degrees (usually MBAs), and the state of Minnesota currently has seven schools offering accredited graduate business degrees.
+The average cost of a graduate business degree in Minnesota is $37,610.
+Still, there’s a wide range of affordability: Minnesota State University Moorhead MBA costs just $14,564, while a graduate degree in business from the University of Minnesota will set you back $74,968.